epicchainlabs/epicchain-devkit-dotnet/src/EpicChain.SmartContract.Testing/README.md

 var engine = new TestEngine(true);

-// Instantiate epicchain contract from native hash, (not necessary if we use engine.Native.NEO)
+// Instantiate epicchain contract from native hash, (not necessary if we use engine.Native.EpicChain)

 var epicchain = engine.FromHash<EpicChain>(engine.Native.EpicChain.Hash, false);